 Walks like these are a good way to talk about the different senses.
 Before the walk, review the Spanish words on the list and also encourage kids to identify the senses they use to experience each item.
 Then, use the verbs ver, oir, oler, and sentir as you are taking the walk (tasting something on the walk is hard to do).

 Color copying is expensive, so like most of the printable materials I make, the checklist is black and white.
 Kids may want to color the small pictures and decorate their checklists.
 Using the vocabulary as they draw is a good pre-walk or follow-up activity.

 A walk with a simple checklist offers the opportunity for lots of focused language practice.
 Kids are outside, active, and engaged with Spanish.

-Link to Spanish Nature Walk Checklist
+Spanish Nature Walk Checklist